wu-wilson/unravel/README.md

 ## ⚡ Overview

-**Unravel** is an interactive CLI tool that untangles your project's dependencies—see bundle sizes and track imports.
+**Unravel** is an interactive CLI tool that untangles your project's dependencies, showing gzipped npm package sizes and tracking imports.

 ## 🎬 Video Demo